tembo-io/website/src/content/blog/2024-07-22-library-preloading/index.md

 # image: './security-pink.png'
 planetPostgres: true
 ---

+> To preload, or not to preload, that is the question:
+> Whether 'tis nobler in the ram to suffer
+> The slings and arrows of pointer functions,
+> Or to take arms against a sea of backends,
+> And by alter role limit them: to session, to user
+>
+> William Shakespeare, DBA (probably)

 Recently I've been trying to figure out when a Postgres extension shared libraries should be preloaded.
 By "shared libraries" I mean libraries provided